 4 Workgroup Discussions

-The Workgroup first convened in December 2018 to discuss the perceived issue, detail the scope of the proposed defect, devise potential solutions and assess the proposal in terms of the Applicable Grid Code Objectives.
+The Workgroup first convened in December 2018 to discuss the perceived issue, detail the scope of the proposed defect, devise potential solutions, assess the proposal in terms of the Applicable Grid Code Objectives and review the responses to the Workgroup Consultation.

-8 Workgroup meetings were held.
+10/11 Workgroup meetings were held.